Places will be allocated to pupils who have Education, Health and Care (EHC) plan that names the school as appropriate provision.

 - Children permanently resident in Hardingstone or Wootton Hall Park.
 The governing body reserves its entitlement to take reasonable steps to verify the accuracy of permanence of such residents

-- Children who have older sibling continuing to attend Hardingstone Academy at the time of admission of the younger child
+- Children who have a sibling continuing to attend Hardingstone Academy at the time of admission

 - Other children